openstack/swift/doc/source/admin/objectstorage-components.rst

 ~~~~~~~~

 A request comes in for an account/container/object.
 Using the same
-consistent hashing, the partition name is generated.
+consistent hashing, the partition index is determined.
 A lookup in the
 ring reveals which storage nodes contain that partition.
 A request is
 made to one of the storage nodes to fetch the object and, if that fails,
 requests are made to the other nodes.